 Skip advert

 Evo rating

-Set off in the RSQ8’s more benign modes and you’ll be hard-pressed to tell this is Audi’s most aggressive and powerful SUV yet.
-The engine is near-silent, and even at low speeds the 23-inch wheel and tyre package gently glides over even Britain's potted tarmac.
-Audi Sport has worked hard in adding a layer of sophistication to the low-speed ride quality in its recent models, and it’s no different in the RSQ8.
-The light steering, soft throttle response and general ease of use only exaggerate this feeling, but prod some buttons (virtual or physical) and the RSQ8’s trick of transforming itself from family cruiser into something more violent comes to the fore.
+Set off in the RS Q8’s more benign modes and you’ll be hard-pressed to tell this is Audi’s most aggressive and powerful SUV yet.
+The engine is very quiet, and even at low speeds, it’s compliant over Britain's broken tarmac in its softest setting.
+The light steering, soft throttle response and general ease of use only exaggerate this feeling, but prod some buttons (virtual or physical) and the RS Q8’s trick of transforming itself from family cruiser into something more violent comes to the fore.

 Advertisement - Article continues below

-The innocuous RS button on the steering wheel jumps through the RSQ8’s multiple driver modes to a BMW M-style ‘ideal’ combination of driver settings.
-Now, the RSQ8 drops its standard air springs, adds weight to the steering, sharpens up the throttle and opens the V8’s exhaust flaps.
-But the RSQ8 is such a hardware-heavy car that the changes continue, as the rear-wheel steering, active anti-roll bars and even the air conditioning all optimise for ‘speedy driving’, as the German engineers so comically put it.
+Switching to Dynamic mode adds weight to the steering, tightens the damping, sharpens up the throttle and opens the V8’s exhaust flaps.
+But the RSQ8 is such a hardware-heavy car that the changes continue, as the rear-wheel steering, active anti-roll bars and even the air conditioning all optimise, too.

-The issue is, I wouldn’t exactly call it fun.
-Bemusing, maybe.
-But enjoyable?
-No. The irony is that the RSQ8 is barely (or not at all) any more practical than the new RS6 Avant, which itself isn’t a lightweight considering it tops two tons, but feels every bit 300kg lighter and is genuinely entertaining.
-Compared to its SUV rivals the RSQ8 is more capable than most, although the Porsche Cayenne Turbo still feels a little sharper, even if it lacks the Audi's firepower.
+On the whole, though, you wouldn’t call the RS Q8 fun, bemusing and impressive though it may be.
+The irony is that the RS Q8 is barely (or not at all) any more practical than the new RS6 Avant, which itself isn’t a lightweight considering it tops two tons, but feels every bit 300kg lighter, holds its weight closer to the ground and is genuinely entertaining.

+Skip advert